 Permitted people in addition to participants

 Group bookings with no adult participants must have one Registered Supervisor with them who must remain in the vicinity of the studio (see below for details).

 We are currently unable to accommodate spectators for any sessions.
 Woking Park, right on the doorstep of the studio, is a lovely place to pass the time if weather permits.
 There is also a cafe in the centre (by reception) with socially distanced tables both inside and outdoors.

-- There must be one adult in the vicinity of the studio during any booking that doesn’t include an adult.
+- There must be one adult in the vicinity of the studio during any booking that doesn’t include an adult participant.
 This is to facilitate the running of the session without interruptions, including but not limited to chaperoning toilet breaks for participants while the session continues.

 - The supervisor must follow instructions of studio and centre staff on social distancing and face coverings.